Skip to content

 Appendix 1: Developer Remediation (Manual Path Anchoring)

-If you are unable to upgrade to a fundamentally secured version of Semantic Kernel, you must implement a manual IFunctionInvocationFilter to prevent CWE-1039 exploitation.
-This logic intercepts the LLM's tool call before it hits the file system, deeply inspects complex types, and ensures the path is restricted to a specific "Safe Root."
+For environments unable to upgrade to a structurally secured version of the framework, implementation of a manual IFunctionInvocationFilter is required to mitigate CWE-1039 exploitation.
+This logic intercepts the LLM's tool call prior to file system interaction, performs deep inspection of complex types, and enforces path restriction to a designated "Safe Root."

 The C# Implementation